 - Cart – for my weights, towel, iPad.
 Anything will do but this is what I use.
 Despite the fact that it is on wheels, I never really move it.
 I wish the shelves were solid because sometimes my pen falls through!
 And I don’t think this will really fit into a stocking….

-- Dumbbells – some of the at home Peloton spin classes incorporate weights and of course, the off the bike strength training requires dumbbells like these.
+- Dumbbells – some of the at home Peloton spin classes incorporate weights and of course, the awesome off the bike strength training requires dumbbells like these.

 - Mat – for under the bike.

-- Ear buds – if you can’t crank up your TV like me.
+- Ear buds – if you can’t always crank up your TV.

 - Assembly – if you are not mechanically inclined.
 If you have several flights, it may be worth it.

 - Disinfectant Wipes – I highly recommend these wipes for not just the seat but the frame, handlebars, etc.